Go Visit Ireland are pleased to offer you a selection of equestrian tours and horse riding holidays based in Kerry in south-west Ireland.

 Ride 3 – Today’s ride takes in all the valley of Glenbeigh.
 You first head for the locally known Ballinakilla Townland before you get to see the splendour of Coomasharn Lake, a sight never to be forgotten.
 After lunch you ride across the bogs and onto the townland off Letter and as you head for home, Rossbeigh beach comes into view in all its glory.

 Ride 4 – A ride through the farm and across the mouth off the Behy river takes us onto Killnabrack Strand.
 The McGillycuddy Reeks stand out in the surrounding countryside, as does Dooks golf course stretching out into Castlemaine harbour, both wonderful views.
-A quiet ride through the local townlands takes you back to Rossbeigh Beach where we continue to ride on this seemingly everlasting beach.MAKE AN ENQUIRY
+A quiet ride through the local townlands takes you back to Rossbeigh Beach where we continue to ride on this seemingly everlasting beach.CONTACT US

 One-week Equestrian Trail Ride